Updated 06.24.26

 Risks and vulnerability

-In order to look out for potential vulnerabilities, there are several factors that contribute to men’s risk of developing mental health issues during the perinatal period.
-Negative feelings about pregnancy, lower self-efficacy, feelings of incompetence, adverse child experiences, younger age, a history of depression, and alcohol abuse are some of the factors that can heighten someone’s vulnerability to stress, anxiety, and depression during this period [5].
-As mentioned before, relational aspects cannot be understated due to how maternal depression and anxiety can influence paternal mental health.
+At our Remedy psychiatry practice, we often observe that major life transitions such as financial strain, career changes, and shifting identity roles can intensify emotional stress during this period.
 Marital distress, low social support, whether from family or friends, and lack of co-parenting support are significant contributors to difficulties during this period.
 Reflecting the integral tie between paternal and child health, as well as paternal and maternal health, health issues with the infant, difficulties caring for the infant, high-risk delivery, or obstetric complications can be additional sources of stress, often traumatic, for new fathers.
 This is compounded by socioeconomic pressures, which have already been found to be associated with higher risks of mental health problems.
 On a narrative basis, some fathers report how the pressure to fill the role of a “provider” during a partner’s pregnancy compounds this.
-Interestingly, the same role functions as a motivator for help-seeking and involved fatherhood, suggesting that this stereotype is adaptive in some cases [6]
+Interestingly, the same role functions as a motivator for help-seeking and involved fatherhood, suggesting that this stereotype is adaptive in some cases.
+[6]

 Implications of paternal mental health issues

 It is worth noting that, like the psychological challenges facing mothers, paternal mental health issues are preventable drivers of morbidity and mortality.
 Therefore, implementing routine screening for paternal mental health during the perinatal period can lead to early identification and intervention [10].
 While this sort of preventive effort has been difficult to expand in clinical settings, even for mothers, due to the time pressure and appointment structures in the postpartum period, routine screenings for parents in pediatric settings offer a potential route forward.
 Integrating men’s mental health into structural policies around parental leave and reproductive health systems can not only protect fathers, but entire families’ wellbeing [11].
 Continued research and the implementation of targeted interventions are essential, especially longitudinal studies of family health outcomes, given that this is an understudied area.
 Ultimately, paternal mental health is a critical component of perinatal care that requires greater recognition and intervention.
+At Remedy, we believe that elevating paternal mental health within public health conversations is an essential step toward building healthier, more resilient families and communities.

 Book an Appointment